 - Scenic Value: 4/5 most of the time but bumps up to a 5/5 when the spring wildflowers are in bloom or the waterfalls are flowing well.

 The parking area has room for only a few cars.
 There is a sign for the trail and a map showing the short and long loops.
 You can go either way, we went right to save the waterfalls for last and hiked the full 2.2. mile loop.

 The trail immediately crosses a bridge over the top of one of the waterfalls.
 You will be able to tell if there is water to make the falls flow.
 The waterfalls at Rocky Bluff take a lot of rain and don’t flow for long.

 For much of the longer loop, the trail passes through the woods.
 Nothing extraordinary to see, but still a nice walk.

 The path crosses over the top of another waterfall.
 The shortcut trail heads off to the left just before the crossing while the main route continues straight.
-This waterfalls was pretty much dry even though we hiked after a day of rain and it was still raining lightly when we visited.
+This waterfalls was pretty much dry during our spring 2021 visit even though we hiked after a day of rain and it was still raining lightly when we visited.